U.S. Dept. of Treasury approves millions for Arkansas broadband, rural access emphasis

 Internet service providers funded by this program will participate in the FCC’s Affordably Connectivity Program, which has a $30 per month subsidy for low-income families.

-The Tuesday announcement was part of a $408 million approval package.
-Connecticut, Indiana, Nebraska and North Dakota also received broadband funding.
+The announcement was part of a $408 million approval package.
+Connecticut, Indiana, Nebraska, and North Dakota also received broadband funding.